-For many homeowners, the biggest obstacle to getting a swimming pool is the nagging feeling that they just won’t get enough use out of it.
+For many homeowners, the biggest obstacle to getting a swimming pool in 2023 is the nagging feeling that they just won’t get enough use out of it.
 No matter how big your budget is, you can’t change the seasons or guarantee that Mother Nature will cooperate on any given day.
 The only way to be sure that you’ll be able to swim year round, rain or shine, is to build your pool indoors.

 If this is your plan, be prepared to pay up.
 Indoor swimming pools cost a lot more than their outdoor counterparts, perhaps double or more the price.
 As the old saying goes, if you have to ask how much they cost – you probably can’t afford one.
 Here are some of the things that go into the (high) cost of indoor pools.

 First and most obvious are the “normal” costs of building a swimming pool.
 You can generally use the same sorts of pool liners and other materials for an indoor pool that you can use for an outdoor pool.
 If anything, you might have more options for indoor pool construction because components such as decking don’t have to be strong enough to withstand an outdoor environment.